Calm, evidence-based assessment. Clear diagnosis. Treatment matched to the actual cause—not guesswork.

 - If unclear, not working, or considering next steps → objective data when it changes decisions

-If you want the most efficient path, keep these two questions in mind:
+Keep these two questions in mind:

 - What's the likely driver (vascular, hormonal, neurological, psychological/relational, medication-related, structural—or a mix)?